MicahIndigo/ashley-zeal-website/README.md

 I have chosen two font-families to use for Ashley Zeal's website.
 The first font-family I chose [Baumans](https://fonts.google.com/specimen/Baumans).
 It is a sans-serif font with an geometric, Artistic feel.
 I picked Baumans as the primary font I will be using for headings and buttons as it is a clean, stylish and easy-to-read font making it ideal to use for web design.

-The second font-family I have chosen to use is
+The second font-family I have chosen to use is [Savate](https://fonts.google.com/specimen/Savate).
+I chose this font to use for text like paragraphs or captions.
+It is also a sans-serif type font however, it has a more expressive,  cursive style whilst maintaining being easy-to-read making it ideal to use in web design.